 While at M. D. Anderson Cancer Center, he was appointed Junior Faculty Associate and also served as Chief Fellow.
 Dr. Page was the first osteopathic chief fellow at M.D.
 Anderson.
 Dr. Page has many publications and textbook chapters related to a wide variety of cancer-related subjects and basic science research which he has presented both nationally and internationally.

 At the University of North Texas Health Science Center Dr. Page serves as an Adjunct Associate Professor in the Departments of Medicine and Biomedical Sciences where he actively participates in teaching and mentoring both the basic sciences and clinical medicine, and has received many academic honors and awards.

 Dr. Page is one of four recipients of the Distinguished Alumnus Award from the UNTHSC, awarded in 2004.
 He was also honored with the Distinguished Alumnus Citation of Merit Award from Southwestern University in 2006.
 He was also named as the 2010 Distinguished Alumnus at Grand Prairie High School.
 He was named a “Healthcare Hero” by the Fort Worth Business Press, and for several years has been repeatedly named as a “Top Doctor” by Fort Worth Magazine and a “Texas Super Doctor” by Texas Monthly Magazine.
-Dr. Page was recently name to the “Texas Super Doctor Hall of Fame” in recognition of being named a “Super Doctor” by Texas Monthly magazine for every year since the program’s inception.
+Dr. Page was recently name to the “Texas Super Doctor Hall of Fame” and “Legacy Member” in recognition of being named a “Super Doctor” by Texas Monthly magazine for every year since the program’s inception (16 years).